theocjr/social-media-forensics/microblog_authorship_attribution/xai/lime/icassp_2022/README.md

 ## Section 4.4.
 Coverage of Explanations

-In this section, we present the percentage of the most relevant character 4-grams that contain elements missed by unigram LIME (e.g., space, punctuation, and emojis).
+This section presents the percentage of the most relevant character 4-grams that contain elements missed by unigram LIME (e.g., space, punctuation, and emojis).
 Character 4-grams capture these elements, and their writing patterns are essential to attribute authorship.
 However, the original LIME is unable to identify the majority of them, generating poor explanations in the case of authorship attribution of small messages.

-The table below present this measure for models [1] and [2] using the 20 most relevant character 4-grams for each author in the RAND and T-CONF subsets.
+The table below presents this measure for models [1] and [2] using the 20 most relevant character 4-grams for each author in the RAND and T-CONF subsets.

 | **Model**            | **RAND**              | **T-CONF**            |
 | :---                 |        :---:          |         :---:         |